Mikkomario/Utopia-Scala/README.md

 (in this case Scala) code.
 Most of the heavy lifting is done by the Vorburger's library, but **Trove** adds its own flavor:
 Database structure setup, version control and updates, as well as an easy one-line database setup and shutdown functions.

+### Utopia Paradigm
+*Shapes and mathematics at your disposal*

+**Utopia Paradigm** introduces a number of models that are often used in visual software, such as points, bounds, polygons, matrices, affine transformations, colors and so on.
+While these models are most valuable in front-end UI applications, they may also be utilized in backend calculations.

+The challenge with these kinds of models, previously, was that they were mostly available through AWT or some other Java library, built around mutability and all sorts of nasty stuff like that. **Paradigm** models, however, are all immutable and suitable for a Scala approach to front-end programming.

 ### Utopia Inception & Utopia Genesis
 *A foundation for anything real-time and/or visual*